leeif/pluto/docs/api.md

 {"code":<string>, "name":<string>, "device_id":<string>, "app_id":<string>}
 ```

-Code is the token for verifying the register and getting the user's info like id and email.
+Code is the token for verifying the register and getting the user's info like id and email

 * response example: